DNP Nurse Anesthetist

 - Cumulative GPA of a 3.0 on a 4.0 scale on all college work attempted.

-- Completion of 3 credits of undergraduate statistics equivalent to WVU Stats 211 and 3 credits of health assessment with a grade of C or better prior to the first day of classes.
+- Completion of 3 credits of undergraduate statistics equivalent to WVU Stats 211 with a grade of C or better prior to the first day of classes.
 Students who are completing certain prerequisite courses may be offered admission; however, the offer will be rescinded if the courses are not completed prior to the first day of classes.

 - Minimum of 1-year post-orientation, and preferably 2-3 years of current, full-time critical care experience.

 - Certification in basic, advanced cardiac, and pediatric advanced life support prior to the first day of classes.

 - Current, unrestricted RN license.
 (Licensure in West Virginia will be required during the program and possibly one or more of the following states: Maryland, Ohio, and/or Pennsylvania.)